mathias-brandewinder/mathias-brandewinder.github.io/_posts/2023-11-11-quipu-nelder-mead-solver-version-0-2.md

 down [how the Nelder-Mead algorithm works][3] a while back.

-In a nutshell, the algorithm takes a function, and finds the set of inputs that produces the smallest output.
-Or, in technical terms, it is a numerical method to minimize a function.
+In a nutshell, the algorithm takes a function, and finds the set of inputs that produces the smallest output for that function.
 The algorithm is not foolproof, but it is very useful, and has the benefit of being fairly simple.

 After dog-fooding my library for a bit, I found some rough spots, and decided it was time to make improvements.
 As a result, the API has changed a bit -